archaict/neo-minivimist/README.md

 **NOTE:** your config is inside lua folder, named **core.lua** remember that!

-`Maxivimist` version will be published at later date once it completes.
+`Maxivimist` version will be published at later date once it complete.

 ## Installation